Camotoy/Camotoy/README.md

 You may call me Camotoy.

-Currently investing my free time in Minecraft protocol work. *Very* familiar with Java, but I have experience with Python, C#, and some JavaScript.
+I've invested much of my free time since 2020 in Minecraft protocol work. *Very* familiar with coding in Java, but I have experience with Python, C#, and some JavaScript.

 ### Projects